-It is Thorne's policy as an outdoor-based program to hold camp regardless of rain and/or unseasonably cool temperatures; please make sure to always pack a waterproof layer and warm clothing for your child.
+It is Thorne's policy as an outdoor-based program to hold camp regardless of rain, unseasonably cool temperatures, or other environmental factors, including smoke from wildfires.
+Please make sure to always pack a waterproof layer and warm clothing for your child.
 During unforeseen hazardous weather events like hail or lightning, Thorne moves participants to buses and shelters.
-In the event of predictable hazardous weather that would result in an unsafe program, for example sustained temperatures below 50 degrees with rain, it may be necessary for Thorne to cancel a day's program.
-Since Thorne cannot control the weather and we are responsible for both the safety of our program participants and the financial viability of our programs, no refunds are available to parents for programs cancelled due to hazardous weather.
+In the event of predictable hazardous weather or smoke from wildfires that would result in an unsafe program, for example sustained temperatures below 50 degrees with rain or an Air Quality Index (AQI) in the hazardous zone (above 300), it may be necessary for Thorne to cancel a day's program.
+Since Thorne cannot control the weather or environment and we are responsible for both the safety of our program participants and the financial viability of our program, no refunds are available for programs cancelled due to weather or other environmental factors.
+Please note, that to do our best to fulfill parent's needs for dependable childcare, Thorne may determine it safe to run camp on a day that feels unsafe to parents given their child's unique health conditions (e.g., a respiratory condition that necessitates being indoors at particular AQI levels).
+It is imperative that parents determine for their child when it is unsafe for them to be exposed to any weather related or environmental factor and to keep their child at home in such instances.